lionsheart-git/cyphal-onboard-sounding-rockets/README.md

 ## Contents of this repository

-This repository contains the written code, tests and scripts that were used in the bachelor thesis.
+This repository contains the written code, tests and scripts that were used in the white paper.

 ```
 ├── Doc <- Documentation is generated here